BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-HANA-DB.md

 The steps in this section use the following prefixes:

-- [A]: The step applies to all nodes.
+- [A] The step applies to all nodes.
-- [1]: The step applies to node 1 only.
+- [1] The step applies to node 1 only.

 ### 1. [A] Run post-processing script ps-db.bash

 ### 2. [A] Run the hdblcm program from the HANA DVD.
-Enter the following values at the prompt:
+Enter the following values at the prompt

 - Choose installation: Enter 1.
 - Select additional components for installation: Enter 1.